Skip to content

 These are the Global Rules and must be followed at all times.

 Notice how minimal this is.
 The constitution itself is just a loader.
 The actual logic lives in the imported modules.
-This design prevents context bloat and allows me to update individual protocols without touching the core file.
+This design prevents context bloat and lets me update individual protocols without touching the core file.

 >Why Modular Beats Monolithic

-The modular approach solves all three.
+The modular approach solves all of that.
 Each module is a focused, single-purpose document.
 Updates are isolated.
 Modules can be copied between machines or shared with teammates.

 #The Eight Global Rule Modules